University of Southampton, UK

 Labour economics, economics of migration, development economics, applied econometrics

-Research Associate, IZA, Germany; Lecturer in Economics, University of Southampton, UK
+Director of Research, IZA, Germany; Lecturer in Economics, University of Southampton, UK

 PhD Economics, University of Southampton, 2010